Foods to taste when in Iceland – Wild Voyager Blog

 Fermented shark in Iceland

 You can find Hàkarl served in cubes on cocktail sticks.
 As the smell is much stronger than the taste, first-time eaters are advised to pinch their noses while taking a bite.
-Just as the locals, you can quickly take a sip of the local spirit, Brennivín, to wash the taste down.
+Just like the locals, you can quickly take a sip of the local spirit, Brennivín, to wash the taste down.

 Centuries ago, Icelanders usually ate this dish as food resources were scarce.
 Today, not many people eat fermented sharks.
 Although Hàkarl isn’t the tastiest, it remains significant in Icelandic culture.